Filing Your Australia Crypto Tax? Here's What the ATO Wants

 When you’re filing with ATO, you’ll only need your total figures including:

-This said, the ATO have made it clear they’re cracking down on crypto tax evasion for several years now.
+This said, the ATO has made it clear it's cracking down on crypto tax evasion for several years now.
 If you are unfortunate enough to be on the receiving end of an ATO crypto tax audit - you’ll also need records proving the declarations in your tax returns.
 As a minimum, the ATO may want to see:

 The ATO recommends keeping records for at least five years and using professional crypto tax software to do so (Koinly can do this for you).

 With all this said - let’s look at how to create a crypto tax report for the ATO.

 How to create a crypto tax report for the ATO

 You can do it yourself… with a lot of spreadsheets and a calculator.
 You’ll need to get your transaction data for every exchange, wallet, or blockchain you use and then identify your cost basis, both your short-term capital gains and losses and long-term capital gains, as well as the fair market value of any crypto income in AUD on the day you received it.
 You’ll also need to decide which cost basis method you’re using (the ATO allows FIFO, HIFO, and LIFO for individual investors) in your calculations.